Fandel-Lin/LOAM/README.md

 Setup `targeted_map_validation.csv` and `targeted_map_testing.csv` for the index to the training/ testing(extracting) raster maps, respectively.

-Run `.ipynb` to train the polygon-recognition model and extract polygonal features from raster maps.
+Run `\LOAM\polygon_recognition_model.ipynb` to train the polygon-recognition model and extract polygonal features from raster maps.

 * Note that the datasets are not included in the repo, please refer to the [USGS Maps](#dataset).